prashantpaddune/Bill-Ease/README.md

-# Bill easy using React
+# Bill Ease using React

-This project demonstrates Create/Edit of invoice.
+This project demonstrates Create/Edit of invoices.

 ## Installation